 Author Tim Green Scores a Touchdown During Library Visit

 From linebacker to book author, Tim Green promotes literacy to anyone who will listen.
-Eubanks Intermediate School students couldn’t wait for the morning of October 11, when they had the chance to meet Mr. Green.
+Eubanks Intermediate School students couldn’t wait for the chance to meet Mr. Green.

 Tim has an impressive resume.
 He was an award-winning NFL defensive end for the Atlanta Falcons for eight years.
 While Tim played in the NFL, he also studied law and began his writing career.
 When he retired from football in 1994, he had already published his first book, and then became a lawyer.
 After writing more than a dozen books for adults, Tim began a series of best-selling novels for kids.
 The books are set in the world of sports and are based on Tim’s experiences as an athlete and a coach.